-The political, economic and legal consequences of Brexit are not yet fully known.
+However, the political, economic and legal consequences of Brexit are still not yet fully known.
 It is possible investments in the UK may be more difficult to value, to assess for suitability of risk, harder to buy or sell or subject to greater or more frequent rises and falls in value.